philsmirnoff/cryptomaster/README.md

 ### Home page

-#### On the Home page, users can have an access to the global crypto statistics such as Total Cryptocurrencies, Total Market Capitalization, Total Markets, Total Exchanges, Total 24h Volume.
+#### On the Home page, users can have an access to the global crypto statistics such as Total Cryptocurrencies, Total Market Capitalization, Total Markets, Total Exchanges, Total 24h Volume as well as Top Ten Cryptocurrencies in the World and latest crypto related news articles.